Birthmarks in Chambersburg, PA

 • Infantile hemangioma: A rubbery or firm bright-red skin patch that generally forms on the neck or head.
 It might grow for 4 – 6 months and then fade, shrink, or soften.
 These often disappear by themselves in 1 – 10 years.

-Whether you've got a birthmark you want to get rid of or you'd like to have more information on your baby's birthmark, schedule an appointment with a member of our dermatology team.
-They will conduct a comprehensive consultation to provide you with more information about the birthmark and outline possible treatment options.
+Schedule an appointment with a member of our dermatology team to learn more about your birthmark.
+They will conduct a comprehensive consultation to provide you with more information about the birthmark.
 Contact OneSkin Integrative Dermatology in Chambersburg, PA to schedule a consultation.

 About Us